 Too casual: “Yo Percy.
 Take a look at this dope report on medical device CRM software application.”

 Balanced: “Hey Percy, hope you’re doing well!
 Check out this awesome report on medical device CRM software.”

 A fantastic publication that covers this subject is called Getting Naked by Pat Lencioni.
 In this guide, the author presents a cutting-edge method to customer service that produces uncommon levels of trust and loyalty from customers.
 Lencioni tests service providers to be entirely transparent and vulnerable with leads to circumvent the three anxieties that undermine customer loyalty.
 Produced for internal or external experts, consultants or any individual long term-customers, Getting Naked offers practical, actionable tools in order to help visitors eliminate the three fears and gain a long-lasting competitive advantage.

-A research study by Bizness Apps discloses that 80% of telephone calls go to voicemail.
-If you call your leads and they do not answer, you may want to just hang up and move on to the next call.
+If you call your leads and they do not answer, you may be tempted to hang up and move on to the next call.
 Don’t do that!
 Voicemails can be a deceptively effective component of your sales process.
 Introduce yourself and tell the prospect that you are following up on a previous call or email.
 You could then mention you are sharing a valuable resource to their email.
-When your prospects recognize your name, they are more likely to open your voicemail.
+When your prospects recognize your name, they are more likely to listen to your voicemail.